 Don’t forget that one of the best ways to save on taxes as a self-employed individual, freelancer or small business is to maximize your deductions.

-Everlance does a seamless job of automatically tracking your mileage, adding your expenses and even revenue (if you have it) to create a complete picture of your self-employed finances.
+Everlance does a seamless job of automatically tracking your company mileage, adding your expenses and even revenue (if you have it) to create a complete picture of your self-employed finances.

 When it’s tax time, simply export your data and import it into your favorite tax software (like TaxAct) or give it to a tax preparer.